rails/rails/guides/source/contributing_to_ruby_on_rails.md

 ### Write Your Code

 Now it's time to write some code!
-When making changes for Rails here are some things to keep in mind:
+When making changes for Rails, here are some things to keep in mind:

 * Follow Rails style and conventions.
 * Use Rails idioms and helpers.